getvariant/variant-server-stdext/README.md

 Writes trace events to an instance H2 database.

-For server-wide default configuration, which applies to all schemata that do not define their own flusher.
+For server-wide default configuration, which applies to all schemata that do not define their own flusher:
 ```
 variant.event.flusher.class.name = com.variant.extapi.standard.flush.jdbc.TraceEventFlusherMysql
 variant.event.flusher.class.init = {"url":"jdbc:mysql:<url>","user":"<user>","password":"<password>"}